Silky chocolate buttercream frosting made with Swiss meringue. This chocolate frosting recipe is smooth, rich, and perfect for cakes and cupcakes.

 Yes, you can substitute milk chocolate, but the frosting will be sweeter and less rich.
 Adjust the sugar accordingly if you prefer a balanced flavor. - How long can I store chocolate Swiss meringue buttercream?

-It can be stored in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+It can be stored in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 2 months.
 Bring it to room temperature and re-whip before using. - Why isn’t my meringue forming stiff peaks?

 If you’re using liquid egg whites, they won’t reach stiff peaks, but that’s okay, they’ll still work once the butter is added.
-If using regular egg whites, ensure the bowl is grease-free and that you’ve dissolved the sugar completely over the double boiler. - Is this frosting suitable for hot weather?
+If using regular egg whites, ensure the bowl is grease-free and that you’ve dissolved the sugar completely over the double boiler. - Is Swiss meringue frosting suitable for hot weather?

 Swiss meringue buttercream is more stable than other frostings, but it’s still sensitive to heat.
 For hot or humid conditions, consider replacing half the butter with vegetable shortening.

-If you tried this recipe, be sure to leave a rating and share your thoughts in the comments below.
+⭐️ If you tried this recipe, be sure to leave a rating and share your thoughts in the comments below.
 I’d love to hear your feedback!

 Chocolate Swiss Meringue Buttercream